 My travels to Honduras really marked my imagination, especially when I was a child.
 It was always such a magical place for me where I had so much fun with my cousins.
 I guess today, I am craving and missing the magic of these tropical summers.
 I have a nostalgia of it and I guess it is translated in some of my pieces.

 What does a day in your life look like?
 Do you have a daily routine to stay motivated?

 I try to do emails and administrating stuff in the morning, the sun gets up at 9 - 10 am and sets at 3 pm in the winter in Oslo, so I try to take advantage of these hours to paint.
 Then I do a bit more of admin things, take care of my website or sketch a little.
-I try to see some friends or go out with my boyfriend in the evenings, as it can be a bit lonely to work from home sometimes and it is important to balance it.
+I try to see some friends or go out with my boyfriend in the evenings, as it can be a bit lonely to work from home sometimes and it's important to balance.

 What is the best and worst part of having your own business?

 The best part is to feel free; it is great to be able to choose the projects I want to work on, to travel when I feel like it, to be able to wake up when I want.
 I feel incredibly privileged and lucky to have all this freedom, and I try not to take it for granted.
 I would say that the bad part is loneliness and isolation, the instability and fear of loosing what I have in more difficult times.
 There is also the fact that it is hard to take some time off, I am always thinking of work somehow.
 I have always been a nervous person, but this generated a kind of anxiety that I had never known before.

 I see inspiration as a very unreliable factor that I prefer not to count on.
 Sometimes, I feel inspired and this is great, but most days, my ideas shape themselves while I work.

 Your prints are so colorful.
 Is your house like that too?